 When people ask, "What can you eat with braces?" they often forget that the technique matters just as much as the food itself.

 - The Front Tooth Rule: Stop using your front teeth as tools.
-Don't tear into a burrito or a sub sandwich with your incisors.
+Do not tear into a burrito or a sub sandwich with your incisors.
 Instead, tear or cut your food into small pieces and chew with your back molars.

 - Slow Down: Chewing quickly increases the chance of accidentally biting down on a hard piece of hidden bone or a rogue olive pit.